nickrussler/highslide-4-wordpress-reloaded/readme.txt

 5. choose many styles or set your own in Advanced

 == Changelog ==
+= 1.17 =
+* Added admin warning msg if lic. agreement was not accepted
+* Upgraded highslide.css
+* Update to the readme & faq
+* Integrated Flattr Button in the Admin config Page
+* Fixed custom conf loading bug mentioned by Juno in the Forum, thx

 = 1.16 =
 * Upgrade to latest highslide source 1.1.9
 * Fixed problems with Google Chrome